PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 The following configuration parameters can be used for the production of the PCB.

-!!! info
+>[!CAUTION]

-    Please note that the naming may vary depending on the manufacturing company you used and are only intended to provide you with support.
+> Please note that the naming may vary depending on the manufacturing company you used and are only intended to provide you with support.
 You can, of course, adjust the parameters as you see fit.

 ##### Board dimensions